kutschkem/Jayes/README.md

+**Development of Jayes currently happens at Eclipse as part of the Code Recommenders Project.**
+The git repository can be found [here](http://git.eclipse.org/c/recommenders/).

 # What is Jayes?

 Jayes is a Bayesian Network Library for Java.
 It has initially been created as my bachelor's thesis